 Restoring the Penitent

 Repentance is essential for reconciliation.
 If there is no penitence, there can be no fellowship.
-But when there has been a change of heart and a willingness to confess it, the sinner should be restored to fellowship.
-So, Paul urged Philemon to welcome Onesimus as a brother, as a fellow 'sinner saved by grace', and as a partner in the gospel.
+But grieving over sin is so healthy (2 Corinthians 7:9-11).
+But when there has been a change of heart and a willingness to confess it, the sinner should be carefully restored to fellowship (Galatians 6:1).
+So, Paul urged Philemon to welcome Onesimus as a brother, as a fellow 'sinner saved by grace', because of Philemon's partnership with Paul in the gospel (Philemon 1:6).

-But restitution is essential too.
+But restitution is essential too (Exodus 22:12).
 Paul did not want to hide the reality that Onesimus may have stolen from his master.
 That still needed to be repaid and, as Onesimus had no assets, Paul was willing to compensate Philemon out of the gifts received from other churches.
-By writing it in his own handwriting, Paul placed himself under a legal obligation to fulfil his promise; even though Philemon already owed so much to Paul's apostolic ministry.
+By writing it in his own handwriting, Paul placed himself under a legal obligation to fulfil his promise, even though Philemon already owed so much to Paul's apostolic ministry.

 © Dr Paul Adams